Published in

 Where are Leonardo da Vinci paintings?

 Most of Leonardo da Vinci’s paintings are on public exhibitions in different museums across Europe, including the Mona Lisa at the Louvre Museum in Paris.
-However, the recently found Leonardo, Salvator Mundi, resides in a private gallery of Mohammed bin Salman, the crown prince of Saudi Arabia.
+However, the recently found Leonardo, Salvator Mundi, resides in a private gallery and is intended to be publicly display at the Louvre, Abu Dhabi.

 How many paintings did Leonardo da Vinci paint?